 A: Depending on your condition and how long you’ve been unwell I may have insight regarding the anticipated duration of treatment based on my clinical experience and the medical literature I refer to in order to inform my decision making.

 For example, people with milder cases of SIBO (many people with IBS actually have SIBO) often feel significantly better in 3 months; however, more severe cases may take the better part of 6 months to enjoy significant improvements.
-Other factors include your ability to engage in my process which includes a thorough assessment.
-Your success is also dependent on your willingness to follow my treatment recommendations which may include taking herbs or supplements, making changes to the way you eat, drink, sleep, rest, and manage stress.
+Other factors include your ability to engage in a thorough assessment to lay a solid foundation for care, and your willingness to follow my treatment recommendations which may include taking herbal medicine or nutritional supplements, making changes to the way you eat, drink, sleep, rest, and manage stress.

 Q: Can you actually help me?
 Have you treated [insert condition] before?